Kusum-k/Agrolens/README.md

 4. Dashboard displays risk score and advisory
 5. Automated alerts sent if risk exceeds threshold
 6. Data stored for analytics and model improvement

-## 🤝 Contributing

-We welcome contributions!
-Please see our contributing guidelines.

-## 📄 License

-MIT License - see LICENSE file for details.

----

-**Built with ❤️ for sustainable agriculture**